The-OpenROAD-Project/OpenLane/docs/source/hardening_macros.md

 3. The IO delay percentage from the clock period `IO_PCT`.
 More about that [here][0].

+4. You may want to write a custom SDC file to be used in STA and CTS.
+The default SDC file in the flow is [this file][11].
+However, you can change that by pointing to a new file with the environment variable `BASE_SDC_FILE`.
+More about that [here][0].

 Other values are set based on the (PDK, STD_CELL_LIBRARY) used.
 You can read more about those configurations [here][0].

 Static Timing Analysis are done after: